Keynote Speakers

 Google Fellow and VP at Google Research

-Title: New learning objectives for massive scale similarity search
+Title: Towards massive scale similarity search

 Abstract: